-In this article, we look at some of the reasons why a person might experience numbness in the legs and feet, along with symptoms and treatments.
+In this article, we look at some of the causes, symptoms, and treatments of numbness in the legs and feet.

-Postural habits that put pressure on nerves or reduce blood flow in the lower limbs are the most common cause of temporary numbness in the legs and feet.
-Many people say their leg has “fallen asleep,” and the medical term is transient (temporary) paresthesia.
+Postural habits that put sustained pressure on nerves or reduce blood flow in the lower limbs are the most common cause of temporary numbness in the legs and feet.

 - crossing the legs for too long